edrys-labs/documentation/README.md

 ##### `Edrys.updateState(transaction : () => {})`

+    --{{2}}--
-Since every state update will trigger the `Edrys.onUpdate` handler, it is recommended to use the `updateState` method to batch state updates.
+Since every state update will trigger the `Edrys.onUpdate` handler, this function batches multiple state updates into a single transaction, ensuring that changes are applied together and trigger only one update event, thereby improving performance and consistency.

 ```javascript
 const state = Edrys.getState("key", "Map");